microsoftgraph/microsoft-graph-docs-contrib/concepts/activity-feed-notifications-best-practices.md

 ## Recommendations for using activity feed features

-This section provides recommendations for using the activity feed features.
 You can select one or all the recommendations to create an effective notification.

 ### Prerequisites

 When using the activity feed features you must be aware of the following:
+  * You must be aware when the users select a toast notification they access the activity feed and not the app.
+To switch to another activity, they must select a notification in the activity feed.
-  * The setting appears for the user only when the selected app sends a notification.
+  * The notifications setting appears for the user only when the selected app sends a notification.
   * The app icon for each notification cannot be customized, and is the one that is included in the app manifest.
-  * Currently, notifications can only be sent at a user level and not at a group or a team level.
+  * Currently, notifications can only be sent at a user level, and not at a group or a team level.
     > [!NOTE]
     > Currently, priority notifications are not supported.

-> [!IMPORTANT]
-> Design your notification such that when the users select a toast notification they access the activity feed and not the app.
-To switch to another activity, the user must select a notification in the activity feed.

 ### Recommendations